 Tulane was founded in 1834 by seven brave physicians who sought to form a medical school in New Orleans that would teach others how to care for patients in the midst of an epidemic of cholera and yellow fever.
-They made history through their service to their patients and the learners under their wings.
+They made their bold announcement in the New Orleans Bee, and they made history through their service to their patients and the learners under their wings.
 From its humble beginnings in a church schoolroom, Tulane has emerged as a major academic center in the south by adhering to the aspirations of our founders.
 Simply put, we are in the business of caring for others and for defining the practice of medicine along the way.
+Tulane Health System is our hive, and these are the ways of the bee.

 Our Vision is to set the standard for healthcare in our community through acts of kindness, innovation, and discovery.